 - Optional – Mining Ethereum

-Ethereum can be used to decentralized just about anything: voting, domain names, financial exchanges, crowdfunding, company governance, contracts and agreements of most kind, intellectual property.
+Ethereum can be used to decentralize just about anything: voting, domain names, financial exchanges, crowdfunding, company governance, contracts and agreements of most kinds, intellectual property.

 It’s a Do It Yourself platform for creating blockchains.
 The Ethereum platform is the base layer, and on top of that you can create different tokens (e.g. ERC-20 tokens) to run decentralized apps (aka Dapps).
 If you want to understand Ethereum completely, watch this video:

 Ether is the currency of the Ethereum platform.
 Ether will be required by anyone wishing to build upon or use the Ethereum platform.
 Just like Bitcoin, Ether can be traded around the web and mined.
 Most people use the term Ethereum to refer to the currency instead of Ether and that’s why it can get a bit confusing.

 The total supply of Ether and its rate of issuance were decided by the donation gathered on the 2014 presale of the currency.
 The results were roughly: